Increase Assurance with MFA at Vault to Minimize Risk

 Native Support for Advanced Federated Authentication

-There are other situations where the user may authenticate from an external authentication system into the Centrify Zero Trust Privilege Services via Active Directory with Kerberos/IWA or via an Identity Provider (IDP) such as Idaptive™, Okta®, Ping Identity® or Microsoft® ADFS or Azure™ using SAML.
-Third parties such as outsourced IT support, external developers or vendor support can be configured to authenticate their own staff internally and access the Centrify Zero Trust Privilege Services via federation to eliminate manual account management for third-party access to your sensitive systems.
+Users can authenticate from an external authentication system into the Centrify Vault Suite via Active Directory with Kerberos/IWA or via an Identity Provider (IDP) such as Okta®, Ping Identity® or Microsoft® ADFS or Azure™ using SAML.
+Third parties such as outsourced IT support, external developers, or vendor support can authenticate their staff internally and access the Centrify Vault Suite via federation to eliminate manual account management for third-party access to your sensitive systems.